 We will do our best to put our biases aside and let you, the customer, decide whether the offering from The Wet Shaving Club is better than the offerings of the rest.

-Firstly, we’re going to look at is Dollar Shave Club.
+Firstly, we’re going to look at the Dollar Shave Club.
 Started in 2011, it was one of the original subscription razor services.
 It gained notoriety when its founder made a series of viral videos, and later became a staple in podcast ads.
 Unilever, a massive international corporation, bought the company in 2016.
-But does being a first mover and viral marketing success mean you offer the best product?
+But does being a first mover and viral marketing success mean you offer the best product.

 It should be noted that we did not find any shave club that you can subscribe to for $1.